This article was first published on 12 May 2020 and has been updated with additional reporting.

 When companies choose synchronous communication, the speed of response is valued over its quality.
 Having your colleagues respond in real-time is preferred, even if the reply lacks much depth.
 With that as the default for the longest time, no one questions the flaws inherent in this system.

 But when we prioritise asynchronous communication, employees get to have time before responding.
-Instead of feeling pressurized to throw out an answer immediately, we get the time to process the information, formulate our ideas and construct a thoughtful and clear response.
+Instead of feeling pressurised to throw out an answer immediately, you get the time to process the information, formulate ideas and construct a thoughtful and clear response.

 Re-Thinking Instantaneous Communication

-Not all of us will be ready to adopt remote work as soon as the circuit breaker measures end.
-But a key takeaway from this remote work experiment is that asynchronous communication can lead to more productive employees.
+Not all of us will be ready to adopt remote work as soon as office restrictions are removed.
+But a key takeaway from this remote work experiment is that asynchronous communication can lead to more productive and happier employees.

 When used correctly, asynchronous communication can improve your team’s workflow and satisfaction.
 Knowing the right balance of both can help your company side-step issues with instantaneous communication but benefit from asynchronous communication.